 Bohr’s Atomic Model:

 - Thomson’s and Rutherford’s atomic models failed to answer any questions related to the energy of an atom and its stability.
-In the year 1913, Niels Bohr proposed an atomic model, describing an atom as a small, positively charged nucleus surrounded by electrons that travel in circular orbits around the positively charged nucleus, similar to the planets around the sun in our solar system, with attraction provided by the electrostatic forces.
+In the year 1913, Niels Bohr proposed an atomic model, describing an atom as a small, positively charged nucleus surrounded by electrons that travel in circular orbits around it, similar to the planets around the sun in our solar system, with attraction provided by the electrostatic forces.

 - This model is popularly known as the Bohr model of an atom.
 Bohr proposed an atomic model of a hydrogen atom.